 During Operation Tabarin, 1943-1945, ship support was provided by the Admiralty, consisting of an ice-strengthened Royal Navy-commandeered vessel, a local Falkland Islands supply ship, and an ice-strengthened ship chartered from what was then the Dominion of Newfoundland.
 In 1947, the newly formed Falkland Islands Dependencies Survey (FIDS) purchased its first vessel, which was named the MV John Biscoe – new polar vessels have been named either after previous polar ships or individuals associated with polar exploration.

-In the future the functions of both BAS ships will be combined in the new NERC polar research vessel, the RRS Sir David Attenborough, due for launch in about 2020.
+In 2021, RRS James Clark Ross and RRS Ernest Shackleton werereplaced by new polar research vessel, the RRS Sir David Attenborough.
 Interestingly, plans for a single-ship operation were being developed in the 1979-81 period when BAS was facing considerable financial cutbacks, but were made redundant by budget increases following the South Atlantic conflict.

 The Royal Navy’s ice patrol vessels have provided FIDS/BAS with invaluable support since the mid-1950s.
 This has mainly consisted of joint hydrographic survey work, air photography, and helicopter use for scientific field parties – opening up access to otherwise inaccessible locations.
 This collaboration continues to the present day with HMS Protector supporting BAS operations in 2015 by conducting survey work in the South Atlantic and the Antarctic Peninsula.